 Focusing on Basquiat’s relationship to music, text, film and television, the exhibition places the artist within the wider cultural context of the time via paintings, drawings and notebooks – alongside rare film, photography, music and ephemera.

-A revolution at the British Library
+A history of magic at the British Library

-The big autumn show is Harry Potter: A History of Magic (October 20 2017 — February 28 2018) showcasing a fascinating display of wizarding books, manuscripts and magical objects combined with centuries-old British Library treasures with original material from Bloomsbury’s and J.K.
+The big autumn show at the British Library is Harry Potter: A History of Magic (October 20 2017 — February 28 2018) showcasing a fascinating display of wizarding books, manuscripts and magical objects combined with centuries-old British Library treasures with original material from Bloomsbury’s and J.K.
 Rowling’s own archives.

-Treasures of the Scythian tombs
+Treasures of the Scythian tombs at the British Museum

 Royal Scythian tombs from Siberia and Kazakhstan will be on display together with objects of exceptional beauty including some remarkable surviving objects like multi-coloured (ninth century BC!) rugs, fur-lined garments and accessories, unique horse headgear, beautiful gold objects and much more.